allen-otterstrom/CMF_data/data-structure.md

   </tbody>
 </table>

-The above table lists out variables original to the manuscripts, and their availability by year.
-Since there are many manuscript variables unique to 1880, those are ommitted in this table.

 #### Constructed Variables

+The following table lists out the constructed variables available in the prepared data.
+An important note is that there are no 1880 general schedule constructed variables that are unique.

 <table border="1" cellspacing="0" cellpadding="5">
   <thead>